Splitting theorems for weighted Finsler spacetimes via the $p$-d'Alembertian: beyond the Berwald case: The -d'Alembert operator

 \section{The $p$-d'Alembert operator}

 This section is devoted to a key new ingredient, the $p$-d'Alembertian, which is a modification of the d'Alembertian \eqref{eq:wdA} in a similar manner to the $p$-Laplacian in the positive definite case (for $p>1$), but with $p<1$.
-We refer to \cite{octet,Br,quintet} (see also \cite{McCann:2020,MS:22}) for the (possibly singular) Lorentzian setting.
+We refer to \cite{octet,Br,quintet} and \cite{McCann:2020,MS:22} for the (possibly singular) Lorentzian setting.